-If you have vision loss, you can keep your quality of life.
+If you have vision loss, you can do things to help keep your quality of life.
 You can use vision aids, such as large-print items and special video systems, to help you cope with reduced eyesight.
-Support groups and Counselling can also help you deal with vision loss.
+Support groups and counselling can also help you deal with vision loss.

 Health Tools help you make wise health decisions or take action to improve your health.